Server caching, jobs, and actions

 |---|

-| Fresh entries are reused, stale entries can be rebuilt, and invalidation tags clear the right routes. |
+| Fresh entries are reused, stale entries can be reconverted, and invalidation tags clear the right routes. |

 | Query order is normalized and declared vary headers create distinct entries. |